InfinityTotality/lstream/README.md

   Verbosity.
 Run with specified level of extra debug output.

 -a
-  Ignore saved streams and searches for the query normally.
+  Ignore saved streams and search for the query normally.

 -o player
   Player specification.
 Will use the following single argument as the player string.